-There have been nights like the Psalmist experienced, when in distress over circumstances, I sought You.
-I could not see a way out of or through my problems.
+Nights like the Psalmist experienced – when in distress over circumstances, I sought You.
+One night I could not see a way out of or through my problems.

 It was then that I remembered when in the past, You spoke to me, encouraged me, lifted my emotional distress.
 There were literally times when You gave me songs to sing, new melodies and words, to let me know You were with me and things would be alright.

 But this time, I did not feel that.
 I felt far from You.
 And wondered if this could be the end?
 Had I finally reached a point where You would not come and rescue me, but simply take me home to be with You in heaven?

 That actually sounded like it would be the answer to all my troubles.
 And while I believe You have shown me I have much to do before I die, there was a sense of relief in that thought.